 Sarah Tan, Board Member (she/her) is an artist educator and deviser born and raised in Singapore.
 She has a B.A. in Theatre Arts and concentration in Education Studies from Carleton College, an M.F.A. in Theatre for Youth and Community from Arizona State University, and is a certified Trauma Support Specialist.
 Her background is in modern dance, physical theatre, professional theatre, and drama education.
 As a scholar, she has researched digital creations with young people, the performance of identity, and the intersection between the performing arts and healing trauma.
 Currently, she is a freelance artist educator in North America in the physical and online space.
 Learn more about what she’s up to at www.sarahtanhy.com.

-*Leah Cooper and Alan Berks are founders of Wonderlust Productions and active board members.
+*Leah Cooper and Alan Berks are the founders of Wonderlust Productions and are active ensemble and board members.

 Thank you to our founding board members!